ampproject/amphtml/spec/amp-versioning-policy.md

 ### Version deprecations

 Old versions of the AMP JS library and extensions may eventually be declared invalid by the AMP Validator.
-Such changes are breaking and must the deprecations policy above as well as additional rules prior to invalidation:
+Such changes are breaking and must follow the deprecations process above.
+Additional rules also constrain the timelines of version deprecations:

 - A version must not be deprecated until a new version is released and stable for at least 1 month.
 - A version must not be invalidated until it has been deprecated for at least 1 year.